 for stronger community control of mining practices, and in support of self-determination in mining-affected areas.

 against corporate impunity and in support of substantive regulatory change.

-MISN: organizing in the belly of the beast
+MISN: organizing in the belly of the beast since 2009

 Toronto is a city that lives a double life.
 It’s a place where people live, work, raise their children, make and share art, organize and build community.
 And while all of that happens, it’s also a city where wealthy people gamble on the stock exchange and make decisions behind closed doors that result in horrifying consequences for communities all around the world.